Hands And Feet Card Game

 • Going Out: A team earns bonus points for successfully going out.

 The first team to reach the agreed-upon target score (usually 5000) wins the game.
-However, if one team scores significantly more points, they can achieve a “game-over” win even if the target score hasn't been reached.
+On the flip side, if one team scores significantly more points, they can achieve a “game-over” win even if the target score hasn't been reached.

 VI.
 Variations and Adaptations: Expanding the Game